mozilla/MakeAPI/README.md

 #### Configuration for Node w/ Habitat

 Copy and edit your .env file. -- This should never be committed to the repo.
+Ensure that you fill in the ALLOWED_USERS variable.

 ```
 cp .env.sample .env